 It provides an excellent opportunity to practice the pronunciation difference between “r” and “l.”

 This song is so simple that it’s great for your very first session—maybe the first time you try to teach them using only English.

 Start by teaching students the song “Open Shut Them.”

-- If you are unsure of the tune, you could learn it from YouTube, but in this situation don’t just use a video to teach it.
-If you want your students to watch the video, it would be better them to watch it after playing the game.
+- If you don’t know the tune, you could learn it from YouTube.
+But in this situation, don’t just use a video to teach it.
+If you want your students to watch the video, it would be better to watch it after playing the game.

-- If you are not confident about singing in front of the children, just teach it first as a poem.
+- If you are not confident about singing in front of the children, teach it as a poem.

 - “Open” — Hold up your hands in front, palms outward.